 I shivered, but it was not from the cold.

 We went back to the foyer and the elevator lobby.
-They were fine examples of the sort of caged elevators that belonged in that time, and which there were very few working examples these days.
+They were fine examples of the sort of caged elevators that belonged at that time, and there were very few working examples these days.

-The elevators would have a driver, he would pull back an inner and outer door when the car arrived on a floor, and close both again when everyone was aboard.
+The elevators would have a driver, who would pull back an inner and outer door when the car arrived on a floor, and close both again when everyone was aboard.

 Both cars were on the ground floor, with the shutter doors closed, and when I tried to open one, I found it had been welded shut.
 The other car was not sitting level with the floor and the reason for that, the cable that raised and lowered it was broken.